Housing at the University of Georgia: East Campus Village

-The East Campus Village (ECV) is made up of five residence halls and collectively houses approximately 1,200 students.
+The East Campus Village (ECV) is made up of four residence halls and collectively houses approximately 1,150 students.
 It is UGA's newer residential community, having opened in 2004.
 Residents live in apartments and buildings are co-educational.
 ECV serves mainly upperclassmen, and is also the designated community for varsity student athletes.
+Building 1516 is across from Rooker Hall but is not a part of ECV.

-The residence halls of ECV are Busbee, McWhorter, Rooker, and Vandiver halls, and building 1516.
+The residence halls of ECV are Busbee, McWhorter, Rooker, and Vandiver halls.
 When ECV opened, most of its buildings were only numbered and not named.
 Building 1512 was named "Busbee Hall" in 2013 in honor of former governor George Busbee; the other building numbers are 1513 - Rooker, 1514 - Vandiver, and 1515 - McWhorter.

 The name McWhorter Hall, prior to ECV's opening, referred to a former residence hall on South Campus, on DW Brooks Drive across from the Driftmier Engineering Center.
 This residence hall was an all-male dorm housing varsity athletes.
 The NCAA no longer allows dormitories/residence halls that are exclusive to athletes.
 This building has since been demolished.

 During the summer of 2009, construction began on building 1516 near East Campus Village.
 The building opened on Monday, Aug.
 9, 2010, to more than 550 upperclassmen.
 The hall has six floors with approximately 550 beds, apartment space, lobby areas, faculty office space and facility shop areas.
 The structure is a post tension concrete frame with a structural steel framing system for the attic/roof level.

 East Campus Village residence halls are completely coeducational, with male and female apartments found throughout all buildings.
-Residents have the option of paying for cleaning service and have University Housing clean their bathrooms for them.
 East Campus Village is located near two parking decks, the Ramsey Student Physical Activities Center, the University Health Center, the Performing and Visual Arts Complex and the dining facility and shops of the new East Village Commons.
-Three of the halls in East Campus Village are rented to students on an 11-1/2 month basis, and one hall is on an academic year basis.
+All four of the halls in East Campus Village are rented to students on an 11-1/2 month basis.